Marcos Llorente

-Marcos Llorente Moreno (born 30 January 1995) is a Spanish professional footballer who plays as a midfielder or a right-back for La Liga club Atlético Madrid and the Spain national team.
+Marcos Llorente Moreno (born 30 January 1995) is a Spanish professional footballer who plays as a midfielder or right-back for La Liga club Atlético Madrid and the Spain national team.

 Developed at Real Madrid, he appeared in 39 competitive matches over three seasons, also serving a loan at Alavés.
-He signed with Atlético Madrid in June 2019, winning La Liga in his second season while being deployed in several positions.
+He signed with Atlético Madrid in June 2019, winning the 2020–21 La Liga while being deployed in several positions.

-Llorente made his full debut for Spain in 2020.
-He was part of the squads at UEFA Euro 2020 and the 2022 FIFA World Cup.
+Llorente made his full debut for Spain in 2020, and was part of the squads at UEFA Euro 2020 and the 2022 FIFA World Cup.

 Club career

 Real Madrid

 Born in Madrid, Llorente joined Real Madrid's youth setup in 2008, aged 13.
 In July 2014, after impressing with the Juvenil squad, he was promoted straight to the reserves by manager Zinedine Zidane.

 On 24 August 2014, Llorente made his senior debut, starting in a 2–1 away loss against Atlético Madrid B in the Segunda División B. He appeared in 25 matches during the campaign, totalling 1,637 minutes of action.

-Llorente spent the 2015 pre-season with the first team, appearing in friendlies against Manchester City, Inter Milan and Vålerenga Fotball.
-He made his professional – and La Liga – debut on 17 October of that year, coming on as a second-half substitute for Mateo Kovačić in the 3–0 home win over Levante UD.
+Llorente spent the 2015 pre-season with the first team, appearing in friendlies against Manchester City, Inter Milan and Vålerenga.
+He made his professional – and La Liga – debut on 17 October of that year, coming on as a second-half substitute for Mateo Kovačić in the 3–0 home win over Levante.

-On 10 August 2016, Llorente was loaned to Deportivo Alavés for the season.
-On 10 September, he featured the full 90 minutes in a 2–1 victory at FC Barcelona.
+On 10 August 2016, Llorente was loaned to Alavés for the season.
+On 10 September, he featured the full 90 minutes in a 2–1 victory at Barcelona.

 On 23 September 2017, Llorente's contract was extended until 2021.
 He made one appearance in that campaign's UEFA Champions League, when Madrid won their third consecutive and 13th overall title in the tournament.

-Llorente scored his first competitive goal for the team on 22 December 2018, netting the second in the 4–1 defeat of Al Ain FC in the final of the FIFA Club World Cup and being named player of the match in the process.
+Llorente scored his first competitive goal for the team on 22 December 2018, netting the second in the 4–1 defeat of Al Ain in the final of the FIFA Club World Cup and being named player of the match in the process.